How to create a support ticket for SQL Data Warehouse

-If you are having any issues with your SQL Data Warehouse, please create a support ticket so that our engineering team can assist you.
+If you are having any issues with your SQL Data Warehouse, create a support ticket so the engineering support team can assist you.

 Create a support ticket